Jennifer Paige: Later works

-Fundraising campaign through Kickstarter for the album Starflower

-In 2012, she co-wrote Smash Mouth's first single "Magic" for their album Magic.
-On November 19, she released a new single, Everything Is Better, to celebrate 30,000 likes on her official Facebook.
+In 2008, the song named "Ta Voix (The Calling)" in duet with french singer Lââm top the french charts.

-In 2015, she released Is It Ever Enough on her YouTube channel.
+In 2015, she released "Is It Ever Enough" on her YouTube channel.
 In the same time, she launched a fundraising campaign to produce her upcoming album Starflower through Kickstarter.
-In December 2016, her song Let Me Love You, was included in the compilation Nashville Indie Spotlight 2017.
+In December 2016, her song "Let Me Love You", was included in the compilation Nashville Indie Spotlight 2017.

-The album was released on March 31, 2017, while the lead single The Devil's in the Details was released on February 17, 2017.
+The album was released on March 31, 2017, while the lead single "The Devil's in the Details" was released on February 17, 2017.

 Influences

 Paige has said that she has been influenced by singers such as Annie Lennox, Mariah Carey, Sade, George Michael and Etta James.